Contact Bald Move

 Gamer.
 Developer.
 Coffee-drinker.
 Cyborg?

-A.Ron lives in Cincinnati with his wife / occasional podcast co-host Cecily and his son Jack.
+A.Ron lives in Cincinnati with his wife / occasional podcast co-host Cecily and their son Jack.
 A programmer by trade, A.Ron turned in his compiler for mics and mixers to work full time on Bald Move in 2014.
-In his off time he enjoys reading, television, gaming, archery, television, motorcycling, camping, and more television.
+In his off time he enjoys reading, movies, television, gaming, sailing, television, hiking, camping, and more television.